← Back to Blog

 Best for: Photographers who want brand association and creative credibility.

 Unsplash has cultivated a reputation for high-quality, editorial-style photography.
-It's owned by Getty Images, which says something about its positioning.
+It's owned by Getty Images, which says something about its positioning in the market.
+Designers and creative teams have trained themselves to turn to Unsplash first when they need beautiful imagery.

-Pros: - Strong brand recognition - Curated featured collections - Used by major tech companies and startups - Clean, photographer-focused interface
+Pros: - Strong brand recognition among professional creatives - Curated featured collections that can massively boost your visibility - Used heavily by major tech companies, startups, and premium publications - Clean, photographer-focused interface that shows off your work beautifully - The association with Getty Images lends credibility

-Cons: - Highly competitive for featured spots - Your photos compete with professional photographers - Downloads don't always translate to credits
+Cons: - Highly competitive for featured spots—you're competing with professional photographers from around the world - Your photos compete with a very high quality bar - Downloads don't always translate to visible credits

-The audience: Designers, marketers, and tech companies who care about aesthetics.
-If your photo shows up on a Y Combinator startup's homepage, it came from Unsplash.
+The audience: Designers, marketers, and tech companies who care about aesthetics and visual quality.
+If your photo shows up on a Y Combinator startup's homepage or in a major software company's blog post, it probably came from Unsplash.
+The sites that use Unsplash content tend to be better-built and higher-authority—which means better potential backlinks for you.

 Pexels: The Balanced Option